 On 12th July 1967 a diesel multiple unit comprising M50392 and M56146 travels northwards away from Birstall with the 11:02 departure from Leicester, heading to Nottingham.

 This is now the single track section of the preserved Great Central Railway between Leicester North and Rothley.
 Notice how the undergrowth was growing rampant even then.

 Later the same day as the previous photograph, M50797, M59323, and M50532 head north past Thurcaston with the 15:37 departure from Leicester, heading to Nottingham.

-In the late 1960s the scrap yards of A.E.
-Piggot & Sons and Frank Berry took over the corner of Leicester Central goods yard between Western Boulevard and Upperton Road.
-They collected scrap locally, cut it up, and sent it off to steelworks by rail, latterly via the reinstated chord from the nearby ex-Midland Railway Leicester-Burton line.
+In the 1960s the scrap yard of Frank Berry took over the corner of Leicester Central goods yard between Western Boulevard and Upperton Road.
+Here locally collected scrap was cut up and sent off to steelworks by rail, latterly via the reinstated chord from the nearby ex-Midland Railway Leicester-Burton line.

 Class 27 Bo-Bo D5399 with a train of scrap metal at Leicester goods yard.
 Looking north with Upperton Road bridge in the distance.

 17th April 1969, just before withdrawal of the final passenger service.

 The coal yard and scrap yards were being shunted by 0-6-0 shunter number 3400, seen from Upperton Road bridge on a very murky day in December 1973.

 A telephoto view of 3400 shunting the coal yard.
 Shunting wagons in a coal yard is a scene that has long disappeared nationally as well as here.